Racing Rules of the National Iceboat Authority

 line where port tack must be given room to finish.
 And at the ends of the

-5. Once the forward most part of the yacht catching up from behind has
+line a windward yacht must allow a leeward yacht room to finish. - Once the forward most part of the yacht catching up from behind has

 come past the after most part of the yacht ahead, one yacht is windward,